-- c) Meeting with representatives of the clinical faculty. - d) Review of facilities. - e) Discussion of program policies that would impact students while there on rotation (e.g., supervision and evaluation policies). - 2) A signed affiliation agreement between the program and the clinical site/facility. - 3) If any other nurse anesthesia educational programs utilize the site the program is applying for, the applicant program must provide documentation (e.g., certified mail receipt, FedEx receipt, email correspondence, or the other programs' written responses) affirming that all other nurse anesthesia programs affiliated with the site have been notified of the applicant's intent to send students to the site.
-For applicant programs seeking initial accreditation, this notification must be made at least 90 days prior to students being assigned to the new site. - b.
+- c) Meeting with representatives of the clinical faculty. - d) Review of facilities. - e) Discussion of program policies that would impact students while there on rotation (e.g., supervision and evaluation policies). - 2) A signed affiliation agreement between the program and the clinical site/facility. - 3) If any other nurse anesthesia educational programs utilize the site the program is applying for, the applicant program2 must provide documentation (e.g., certified mail receipt, FedEx receipt, email correspondence, or the other programs' written responses) affirming that all other nurse anesthesia programs affiliated with the site have been notified of the applicant's intent to send students to the site.
+For applicant programs seeking initial accreditation, this notification must be made in accordance with the COA's "Eligibility for Accreditation" policy3. - b.
 Only fully completed applications with all supporting documentation will be reviewed. - c.
 A fee for each clinical site requested must be submitted to the COA with the fully completed application in order for the review process to be initiated (see Fee Schedule). - 2.
 Chief Executive Officer's actions - a.
 Upon review of the completed application, the Chief Executive Officer or designee will provide preliminary approval.
 Approval by the Chief Executive Officer or designee will allow the program to temporarily place students at the clinical site pending final Council action/decision at their next regularly scheduled meeting.
 Programs can expect a decision regarding preliminary approval of their clinical site from the Chief Executive Officer or designee within 45 business days of receipt of the fully completed application. - b.
 If the program requires an expedited decision, the Chief Executive Officer or designee will review the application within 15 business days of the Council's receipt of the fully completed application.
-Approval by the Chief Executive Officer or designee will allow the program to temporarily place students at the clinical site pending final Council action/decision at their next regularly scheduled meeting.
-Programs can expect a decision regarding expedited preliminary approval of their clinical site from the Chief Executive Officer or designee within 15 business days of the Council's receipt of the fully completed application. - c.
-A fee for each clinical site requested must be included with the fully completed application in order for the expedited review process to be initiated (ref.
-Fee Schedule, AA-1-AA-5).
+Approval by the Chief Executive Officer or designee will allow the program to temporarily place students at the